MartiHr/TimeBug/README.md

 # TimeBug: Doctor Cooper's Journey

 ***Update: The application secured the sponsor prize of [Experian](https://www.experian.bg/).
-For more info check one of the project contibutor's Linked in profiles.***
+For more info check one of the project contibutor's LinkedIn profiles.***

 <p align="center">
   <a href="https://postimg.cc/3dDN7Z2p">